Ed-Fi-Exchange-OSS/LMS-Toolkit/src/canvas-extractor/README.md

 ### Output

-CSV files in the data(or the specified output) directory with the LMS UDM format.
+CSV files in the data(or the specified output) directory with the [LMS Unifying Data Model](https://techdocs.ed-fi.org/display/EDFITOOLS/LMS+Unifying+Data+Model) format.

 ### Logging and Exit Codes